Precious lace

 How to sew lace

 Since our laces are not made with elastane, they will not stretch when you transfer your pattern onto your fabric.
 However, you will need to be careful when transferring the markings and notches because the fact that the lace is openwork can make this step a little more complex.
-On most of our laces, we can transfer the lines with a Pilot Friction pen or tailor's chalk, but do not hesitate to use the basting thread technique if your lace does not allow tracing: we transfer the markings and lines with a hand seam, using a thread in a very contrasting color and sewing a loose stitch through the pattern paper.
+On most of our laces, we can transfer the lines with a Pilot Friction pen or tailor's chalk, but don't hesitate to use the basting thread technique if your lace does not allow tracing: we transfer the markings and lines with a hand stitch, using a thread in a very contrasting color and sewing a loose stitch through the pattern paper.

 It is of course possible to overlock or serge the lace , choosing a thread that matches the fabric will make your work clean and invisible.